-1. - I. Use a web browser to go to the Python website <http://python.org>.
-This page contains information about Python and links to Python-related pages, and it gives you the ability to search the Python documentation. - II.
+1. - i.
+Use a web browser to go to the Python website <http://python.org>.
+This page contains information about Python and links to Python-related pages, and it gives you the ability to search the Python documentation. - ii.
 Start the Python interpreter and type 'help()' to start the online help utility.
 2. Start a Python interpreter and use it as a Calculator.
 3. Write a program to calculate compound interest when principal, rate and number of periods are given.
-3. Read the name, address, email and phone number of a person through the keyboard and print the details.
-4. Print the below triangle using for loop.
+4. Read the name, address, email and phone number of a person through the keyboard and print the details.
+5. Print the below triangle using for loop.

-''' 5.
-Write a program to check whether the given input is digit or lowercase character or uppercase character or a special character(use 'if-else-if' ladder) 6.
-Python program to print all prime numbers in a given interval (use break) 7.
+''' 6.
+Write a program to check whether the given input is digit or lowercase character or uppercase character or a special character(use 'if-else-if' ladder) 7.
+Python program to print all prime numbers in a given interval (use break) 8.
 Write a program to convert a list and tuple into arrays.
-8. Write a program to find common values between two arrays.
 9. Write a function called 'palindrome' that takes a string argument and returns 'True' if it is a palindrome and 'False' otherwise.
 Remember that you can use the built-in function 'len' to check the length of a string.
 10. Write a function called 'is_sorted' that takes a list as a parameter and returns 'True' if the list is sorted in ascending order and 'False' otherwise.
 11. Write a function called 'has_duplicates' that takes a list and returns 'True' if there is any element that appears more than once.
 It should not modify the original list.
 12. Write a function called 'remove_duplicates' that takes a list and returns a new list with only the unique elements from the original.
 Hint: they don't have to be in the same order.
 13. The wordlist I provided, 'words.txt', doesn't contain single letter words.
 So you might want to add "I", "a", and the empty string.